Exam Pattern, Pass Score, Results- Prometric DHA DOH HAAD MOH NHRA EMREE SDLE QCHP OMSB

 The qualifying exams for Qatar is Qatar Council for Healthcare Practitioners (QCHP) by the The Department of Healthcare Professions (DHP).
 It is considered to be one of the requirements for registration / licensing of healthcare practitioners.

 QCHP DHP Exam Eligibility: To apply for the exams, you must have a recognized primary degree (BDS or equivalent) from an accredited health science program, completed the internship program and for foreign dentits- two (2) years of clinical experience.
-If you do not hold this experience, you can work as a trainee dentist until you satisfy the clinical experience period.
-A provisional license for Trainee dentist is issued by Supreme Council of Health ( SCH ), Qatar.
+If you do not hold this experience, you can work as a trainee dentist until you satisfy the clinical experience period, following which you can attend the QCHP DHP exam and again full license as 'General Dentist'.
+A provisional license for Trainee dentist is issued by Supreme Council of Health ( SCH ), Qatar without examination.

 Exam pattern: The examination includes 150 Multiple Choice Questions (MCQ) that is timed to be completed in 3.5 hours.
 Find subject weightage for the exam below.